-Capacity building grants available from Metro's North Portland Enhancement Committee.
+Capacity building grants under review by Metro's North Portland Enhancement Committee.

 For nearly three decades, Metro’s North Portland community enhancement grants have helped improve neighborhoods near the now-closed St. Johns Landfill.
-Last year, the Metro Council unanimously approved the committee’s recommendation to distribute the remaining $1.6 million in the enhancement grant fund by 2018.
-Now the committee has recommended that the remaining funds be used to support a local trail project (North Portland Greenway) and investments in capacity building to strengthen programs and services to North Portland residents.
-This one-time grant opportunity will help community groups and organizations build their capacity to sustain long-term services and benefits.
+In 2013, the Metro Council unanimously approved the committee’s recommendation to distribute the remaining $1.6 million in the enhancement grant fund by 2018.
+The committee dedicated the remaining funds to support a local trail project (North Portland Greenway) and investments in capacity building to strengthen programs and services to North Portland residents.

-All capacity-building proposals must be designed to meet the intent of the program and achieve at least one of the following program goals:
+All capacity-building grants must serve the University Park, Arbor Lodge, Portsmouth, Overlook, Cathedral Park, St. Johns or Kenton neighborhoods and be designed to meet the intent of the program by achieving at least one of the following program goals:

 Metro Councilor Sam Chase, District 5, chairs the North Portland Enhancement Committee.
 Seven citizens serve on the committee, each living in and reporesenting a neighborhood in the North Portland target area.

 Established in 1985 by an act of the Oregon Legislature, Metro’s North Portland enhancement grant program is a mitigation fund to compensate the community affected by the now-closed St. Johns Landfill.
 Funds were generated from a 50-cent surcharge imposed on each ton of garbage disposed of at the landfill.
 Interest generated on the fund – more than $2.2 million – has supported 465 local improvement projects that directly benefit residents or neighborhoods around the landfill.

 Since 1991 when the landfill stopped receiving loads of trash, the fund lost its main source of revenues; in recent years, low interest earnings and ongoing costs to administer the fund have further reduced monies available for award.